sakib927/Intresting_Programs/README.md

 2) This program takes list as a input and will give you option as to use calculator methods on the list without using inbuilt methods.
 Its prety intresting do check out.
 Link --> https://github.com/sakib927/Intresting_Programs/blob/main/list_cal.py

+3) This program is to guess the movie and it will give you 3 chances to guess the movie.
+Well its simple but amazing.
+Link -->